J. Cliff McKinney II

 Mr. McKinney attended the University of Arkansas where he obtained his Juris Doctor (cum laude) and a Master of Public Administration degree, which gives him insight into the administrative workings of the governmental entities that regulate real estate development.
 His focus on real estate began while he was a student at Southern Methodist University earning a Master of Laws degree emphasizing real estate.
 Prior to law school, Mr. McKinney was a National Merit Scholar at Baylor University.
 He is licensed to practice law in Arkansas (2002, highest score), Mississippi, Missouri and Texas.

 Mr. McKinney was elected Chair of the Real Estate Law Section of the Arkansas Bar Association for four consecutive terms.
 In that capacity, he spearheaded the creation of the Arkansas Real Estate Review and currently serves as one of its editors.
 Mr. McKinney has also been active in the legislative process through this role and his service on the Arkansas Bar Association's Jurisprudence and Law Reform Committee.
 He has testified before the Arkansas General Assembly on many occasions and been involved in drafting and vetting real estate-related legislation.
 Mr. McKinney chaired the committee for the third edition of the Standards for Examination of Real Estate Titles in Arkansas.
-His service to the Arkansas Bar Association also includes chairing the 2011 Annual Meeting (which set a record attendance of over 1500 people), co-chairing the 2010 Mid-Year Meeting, serving in the House of Delegates, and serving on the Law School and Unauthorized Practice of Law committees.
+His service to the Arkansas Bar Association also includes chairing the 2011 Annual Meeting (which set a record attendance of over 1500 people), co-chairing the 2010 Mid-Year Meeting, serving in the House of Delegates, and serving as Chair of the Young Lawyers Section.

-Mr. McKinney is an Adjunct Professor at the University of Arkansas at Little Rock William H. Bowen School of Law where he teaches Real Estate Finance, Real Estate Transaction Skills and Neighborhood Development.
+Mr. McKinney is an Adjunct Professor at the University of Arkansas at Little Rock William H. Bowen School of Law where he teaches Real Estate Finance and Real Estate Transaction Skills.
 Mr. McKinney served as Board Chairman of Arkansas Rice Depot, a statewide foodbank, from 2008 – 2009, and remains active in the organization.
-Mr. McKinney is also a member of the board of directors for Habitat for Humanity of Pulaski County and Ronald McDonald House Charities of Arkansas.
+Mr. McKinney is also a member of the board of directors for Habitat for Humanity of Pulaski County and served on the board of directors for Ronald McDonald House Charities of Arkansas.

 Southern Methodist University (LL.M., emphasizing Real Estate Financing, 2003)